benayat/text2image-server/README.md

 ## Text2image ##
-- a spring boot tool for generating images from text
+- a spring boot tool for generating images from text, based on the new oracle stable-diffusion [java implementation](https://github.com/oracle/sd4j).
 - uses a ready-to-use onnx text-tokenizer model to tokenize the text
 - then uses stable-diffusion model to create an image, utilizing the onnx runtime.
 - for cpu usage, I've downgraded some of the params(like the number of steps, and image size) to make it faster.